FENECON Commercial 50 — Assembly and Operating Instructions

 -

-The battery modules must only be installed and the cable connections made by qualified electricians.
+The battery modules must only be installed and the cable connections made by trained electricians.

 -